matteorinalduzzi/TTM/README.md

 ![Associate a new WML service](./images/AssociateWML.png)

 ## GitHub Integration with watsonx (only if you have administrator permissions on the GitHub project)
 [Here]() you can find the procedure to link a watsonx project to a GitHub repository in order to back up notebooks for source code management.
-You can skip to the next step if your goal is to run this notebook or any other notebook that does not make part of a github repository that is not yours.
+You can skip to the next step if your goal is to run this notebook or any other notebook that does not make part of a github repository that is yours.

 ## Import the notebook
 Open the watsonx project created previously, select the Assets tab and then click the New asset button: a new pop-up window will appear, presenting the various assets available for preparing data, work with foundational or traditional AI models and automate ML pipelines.